ValkyrieStudios/net/README.md

 - **statusText**<br>
 The text of the status (f.ex : 404 Not Found)

-## Configuration options
-The following options can be globally configured on the Net instance

-- **timeout**<br>
-A timeout in ms to wait before timing out the xhr call and rejecting the promise. (default: 10000ms)

-- **withCredentials**<br>
-Configures the withCredentials property of an XHR call. (default: false)

 ## Contributors
 - Peter Vermeulen : [Valkyrie Studios](www.valkyriestudios.be)